 You also need to understand the narratives that natively fit the medium where you share content.
 Blog posts are different than videos.
 Videos are different than photographs.
 Pictures are different than tweets.

 Understand that content needs to be distributed, edited, modified, and fit to the exact medium you are using.
 You can use the same content, but the way you share it must cater to how that platform is built.

 Great content is not hard to determine, and when done persistently, consistently, and at a high quality, pays dividends.
 Without content, we would not have the company we have today.
 It’s grown us as a thought-leader in our space.
 It’s built our following.
 It’s brought us hundreds of thousands of dollars in revenue, and it continues to pay us compound interest.

 It’s a slow build, but a build that grows when you put the time and effort into it.

 Start creating content now.
 It doesn’t matter if you’re an established company, a new startup, or a personal brand.

 Building a following, developing trust, becoming a leader, will only let you maneuver and explore more opportunities down the road; opportunities you may have never considered or even be thinking about now.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.